'Canada-style' convoy against COVID rules heads to Paris | DW | 11.02.2022

 Videos of blue gendarmerie armored personnel carriers positioned on the streets of Paris have been posted on social media.

-Residents of France are obliged to show health passes as proof of COVID-19 vaccination, to go to restaurants, movie theaters or ride a train, among other activities.
+Residents of France are obliged to show health passes as proof of COVID-19 vaccination to go to restaurants and movie theaters or ride a train, among other activities.

-However, the protests come as France has begun easing its COVID-19 restrictions.
-Wearing of facemasks indoors is set to be scrapped at the end of this month and, according to government spokesman Gabriel Attal, vaccine passes could be done away with in late March provided no dangerous variants emerge.
+The protests come as France has begun easing its COVID-19 restrictions.
+Wearing of masks indoors is set to be scrapped at the end of this month, and, according to government spokesman Gabriel Attal, vaccine passes could be done away with in late March provided no dangerous variants emerge.

 kb/sms (AP, AFP, dpa)